| | | | | | | | | | |

 In my experience, these simple adjustments can make your plain chow mein noodles stand out from the pack:

 • Don’t overcrowd your wok!
 The key to achieving “wok hei,” or “the aroma of the wok,” is having plenty of space to toss your noodles around.
-This will allow you to stir-fry over super-high heat, attaining that restaurant-quality flavor and texture with just a touch of smokiness.
+This will allow you to stir-fry over super-high heat, attaining that restaurant-quality flavour and texture with just a touch of smokiness.

 • Prep the ingredients beforehand.
 Stir-frying is a fast business!
 You’ll only want to be cooking your ingredients for a maximum of a few minutes.
 The heat is high, the pressure is on — prep beforehand, and it will cut down on both stress and time.